 On that note… Let’s start with sleepy time products!

-In this world of social media and Pinterest, celebrating every milestone to the fullest is becoming more of a norm than a novelty.
+Celebrating every milestone to the fullest is becoming more of a norm than a novelty these days.
 Me, being the perpetually extra person that I am, have absolutely no complaints about this new age of gender reveals, babymoons, and push presents!
 Waseem and I have traveled quite a bit since getting married four years ago but a dream babymoon was something I just had to have IRL.
-Waseem really is my best friend.
-One night it clicked in both of our heads that soon.. we won’t be able to spontaneously jump in the car at 1am for snacks or have random 90s dance parties for two in our living room (shhh.. the baby’s sleeping!).
-As much as we’ve wanted and prayed for this baby.. the era of just us is coming to an end.
-We just needed one last hurrah before two becomes three.
+The era of just us was coming to an end and we needed one last hurrah before two became three.